MicrosoftDocs/azure-devops-docs/docs/git/get-started-vs2013.md

 	![Click Home, then Open in Visual Studio](_img/get-started/GoHomeOpenInVisualStudio.png)

-0. Sign in to Visual Studio Team Services from Visual Studio.
+0. Sign in to VSTS from Visual Studio.

 0. Clone the repository to your computer.